digitwins/digitwins.github.io/README.md

-# digitwins.github.io
+# Knowledge Equivalence in Digital Twins of Intelligent Systems
-The main page for https://github.com/digitwins
+For the source code, please check: https://github.com/digitwins